DimensionDweller/pix2pix_historical_A2_image_restoration/README.md

 Certainly!
-Here's the content in the requested format:
+My apologies for the oversight.
+Here's the corrected content with the appropriate formatting:

 ### Loss Function